electroglyph/atheriz/docs/03_command_system.md

 Example strategy: A quest script dynamically attaches a temporary search capability tag when accepting an assignment.
 On completion, the system explicitly calls `.remove_by_tag("quest_14_actions")`, instantly pruning the temporary functionality.

 ### 3.3.4 Auto Command Aliasing
-Atheriz supports partial string execution dynamically matching prefixes against defined `keys`.
-Toggling `AUTO_COMMAND_ALIASING` configuration dynamically supports partial matching, recognizing inputs like `exa` immediately resolving against `examine`.
+Toggling `AUTO_COMMAND_ALIASING` configuration supports partial matching, mapping inputs like `exa` to `examine`.
 Naming collision occurs frequently utilizing this setting; manage overlapping identifiers with care.

 [Table of Contents](./table_of_contents.md) | [Next: 04 Scripts & Hooks](./04_scripts_and_hooks.md)